Updated: August 2, 2022

 Like accounts, groups can also have Message Filters configured and executed for inbound emails to the group.

-Mail lists have login rights to WebMail Standard / IMAP / POP3 / SMTP.
-Since it has a mailbox associated with it, a mail list’s quota and restrictions can be configured by an administrator.
+Mailing lists have login rights to WebMail Standard / IMAP / POP3 / SMTP.
+Since every list has its respective mailbox, admins can also configure quotas and restrictions separately for each.

 An Axigen mailing list also allows: